ryanmitchell/docs-1/content/collections/pages/core-concepts.md

 ## The Control Panel can be optional

 You should be able to do everything (and more) without ever logging into the Control Panel.
-Granted, it _does_ tend to make some of the more complicated things easier (like creating relationships, discovering all possible options for a given setting, and so on), but we love efficiency and your editor is a great place to find it.
+Granted, it _does_ tend to make some of the more complicated things easier (like creating relationships, discovering all possible options for a given setting, and rearranging pages in a nav tree), but we love efficiency and your editor is a great place to find it.

-Project-wide find & replace is incredibly powerful.
+Plus, you can easily tap into the power of AI in your code editor to manipulate every little bit of your site and content.